 Local Control and Accountability Plan (LCAP)

 Implementing and monitoring a large single plan needs a success-oriented strategy.
-The District's 2019-20 LCAP is streamlined into four main goals, and each goal is overseen by an Action Group.
-Throughout the year, the Action Groups meet and report the ongoing progress with measurable actions and services to an oversight team.
-The oversight team is called "Vision 20/20" and has a membership over 90 individuals that includes administrators, school site staff, teachers, students, parents, and community members.
+The District's 2021-24 LCAP is streamlined into three main goals and each goal is overseen by collaborating with all parent advisory groups, the #SanJac SPEAKS steering committee and both labor associations.
+Throughout the year, these groups meet and report the ongoing progress with measurable actions and services.

 The continuous review of the District's Mission, Vision, Core Values and Graduate Profile during the implementation and monitoring of progress of our LCAP goals is what we call "The San Jacinto Difference!"